redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 Prevents any change to be done to the current Pipes.

+**Generate Chained pipes**

+By default, all pipes are generating in chain. this means two things: Pipe endpoints will collide and the first generated pipe in a BlastLayer will always be invalid.
+This can be observed when edited in the Blast Editor.
+Otherwise, this is the default behavior of the pipe engine.

+When this setting is Off, the endpoint of a pipe will be randomly chosen among the Memory Domains in the same fashion as Blast Type SPREAD.

 **Process on Emulator Step**

 Disabling this causes the pipes to sync with the Corrupt Step instead of Emulator Step